 The Los Angeles city flag is adopted by ordinance.
-Mass deportations of 12,600 Mexicans begin.
+Mass "repatriations" (deportations) of 12,600 Mexican residents in Los Angeles County begin.

 The Tenth Olympic Games opens in Los Angeles.
 The Los Angeles Memorial Coliseum was enlarged to seat 105,000 spectators.
 Construction of the Colorado River Aqueduct begins.
 Amelia Earhart Putnam takes off from Los Angeles to make the first solo nonstop transcontinental flight across the United States by a woman.
 Her flight ends in Newark, New Jersey.

 The Los Angeles Sentinel, an African-American newspaper, is first published.
 The Long Beach Earthquake leaves 120 people dead and $41 million in damage.
 The Mineral Wells Canyon fire claims the lives of 36 men fighting the fire.
 Los Angeles County General Hospital opens.
 The Spring Street Newsboys' Gym opened and later become known as the Main Street Gym.
 This facility became the premier training ground for Los Angeles boxers until the owner's death in the 1970s.

 Floodwaters in the La Crescenta Valley and Montrose Territory take at least 45 lives.
 The Los Angeles Police Department begins using radio equipment.
 The Santa Anita Park Race Track opens.
 Writer and social activist Upton Sinclair begins his unsuccessful run for the governor’s seat.
 The tactics used by his opposition marks this campaign as California’s first "dirty" political campaign.
 The Farmers Market opens.
 Construction on Parker Dam begins.
 The Pico Drive-In Theater opens as the first drive-in theater in California and fourth in the nation at Pico and Westwood Boulevards.